Zmodeler

+ZModeler (short for Zanoza Modeler) is a 3D modelling application developed by Oleg Melashenko, designed primarily for creating and modifying models for use in video games.
+Initially released in the early 2000s, ZModeler has become a popular tool among modders and game developers for building custom vehicles, characters, and other in-game assets.

-ZModeler (or Zanoza Modeler) is a 3D modeling application developed by Oleg Melashenko.
-It is aimed at modelers who model vehicles and other objects for computer games such as Euro Truck Simulator, UK Truck Simulator, American Truck Simulator, 18 Wheels of Steel, Grand Theft Auto series, Empire Earth 2, Midtown Madness, or similar video games.
+ZModeler is particularly known for its support of game-specific formats and workflows, making it a preferred choice for modding titles such as the Grand Theft Auto series, Euro Truck Simulator, American Truck Simulator, 18 Wheels of Steel, and Midtown Madness, among others.
+It supports various import/export filters tailored to the requirements of these games.

+Later versions, including ZModeler3, introduced enhanced features like better texture management, shader support, real-time rendering previews, and compatibility with more modern file types.
+ZModeler continues to be actively developed, with updates focusing on expanded support for newer game engines and user-requested features.

+Although not as widely used in general-purpose 3D modeling as tools like Blender or 3ds Max, ZModeler maintains a niche user base due to its specialized toolset and ease of integration with modding pipelines for specific simulation and open-world games.

-ZModeler versions
+ZModeler Versions

-ZModeler is capable of complex modeling and Importing.
-On later versions it supports important modeling functions such as extruding, or beveling.
+ZModeler was capable of complex modeling and Importing.
+On later versions it supported important modeling functions such as extruding, or beveling.

-Version 1 does not support polygons other than triangles, or NURBs, or other forms of modeling other than polygonal and splines.
-It comes with filters to import and export meshes of other formats.
+Version 1 did not support polygons other than triangles, or NURBs, or other forms of modeling other than polygonal and splines.
+It came with filters to import and export meshes of other formats.
 However, there are more formats other than the included ones for download in various websites.
-ZModeler does not have a lighting system, although lighting can be made by using gradients for reflection maps.
+ZModeler did not have a lighting system, although lighting can be made by using gradients for reflection maps.

+Updates

-The current ZModeler2 branch has a revised user interface, and adds new functions.
-Since version 2, ZModeler is no longer proposed as a feature-full freeware.
-Once activated, it becomes possible to use filters and plugins to import and export models of various other formats, including formats for computer games.
-ZModeler2 has a new rendering engine, and adds several more functions.
-It sports a vastly different user interface than ZModeler1.
-Additionally, ZModeler2 supports quadrilateral polygons, a major step-up from ZModeler1.
-Next version of Zmodeler was Zmodeler3 with changes to the material browser, UV Tile which replaces the "Scale" of the texture map.
-There were other various changes to Zmodeler3.
+Since version 2, ZModeler is no longer offered as a feature-rich freeware.
+Once activated, it becomes possible to use filters and plugins to import and export models from various other formats, including formats for computer games.
+ZModeler2 has a new rendering engine and adds several other functions.
+It had a very different user interface from ZModeler1.
+In addition, ZModeler2 supported quadrilateral polygons, a major improvement over ZModeler1.

+Zmodeler3 arrived with changes to the material browser, UV Tile, which replaced the "Scale" of the texture map.
+New interface and Levels of Detail were among the new features.

+The last stable version released was 3.3.1 (Build 1242).